Carol Collicutt, Chair

 Victoria Clarke is a recognized economic development leader, communicator and community fundraiser.
 She took on the role of Executive Director of Discover Saint John in 2015 (you know, #SaintAwesome!) and previously the Acting CEO of the Saint John Regional Hospital Foundation, where she honed her skills in strategic planning, stakeholder and government relations, board governance, marketing and communications.
 Victoria sits on a number of boards including the Nature Conservancy of Canada, Atlantic Canada Cruise Association and is currently Chair of the United Way of Greater Saint John’s Annual Campaign.

-Thierry Arseneau, Executive Director, Tourism and Culture Division – Tourism, Heritage and Culture
+Thierry Arseneau, Executive Director, Culture, Heritage and Archaeology Division – Tourism, Heritage and Culture

 Joss Richer, Executive Director – artsnb